1. Excrement; especially, of an animal; dung.

 scat, scat, scat, scat

-Usually a command to leave immediately and quickly: When Kristen saw the strange cat on her back porch, she told it to scat!
+To insist that someone or an animal leave immediately and quickly: When Kristen saw the strange cat on her back porch, she told it to scat!

 A style of jazz singing that uses nonsense syllables to approximate the sound of a solo instrument: The singer used scat